Admission rests upon the following considerations:

 - Baccalaureate degree or its equivalent from an accredited institution with a grade point average of at least 2.5 on a 4.0 scale.
 An applicant holding a baccalaureate degree from a non-accredited institution may be considered for provisional admission.

-For Doctor of Ministry, Graduate Certificate, and Non-Degree Certificate Students:
+For Graduate Certificate Students:

 Sioux Falls Seminary reserves the right to draw conclusions about the evangelical, Christian profession of all applicants on the basis of statements of Christian faith given in the application.
 The seminary also reserves the right to admit or deny admission to applicants when necessary to ensure that the mission and purpose of Sioux Falls Seminary are maintained.
-The admissions committee may deny acceptance into any of the degree programs without giving specific reasons for denial to the applicant.
+The seminary may deny acceptance into any of the degree programs without giving specific reasons for denial to the applicant.

 Sioux Falls Seminary admits students of any race, gender, color, nationality, or ethnic origin to all programs and activities made available to students of the seminary.
 It does not discriminate on the basis of race, gender, color nationality or ethnic origin in the administration of its educational policies, loan programs or other seminary administered programs.
 Applicants with deficiencies in oral or written expression, or in any other area of pre-seminary studies, may be required to complete supplementary studies.